 For really athletic women, they also could pursue careers as Physical Education instructors, and work to set positive athletic examples for women.
 These gym classes in school can really set the tone for women.
 If they enjoy gym class and have good teachers, they might learn to enjoy sports.
 But, if they have a bad experience in school, they could be turned away from sports forever.

-What was the First Female Sport?
+What was the First Female Sport in the 1920s?

 At the end of the 19th century, sports for women started for the first time with horseback riding, archery, golf, tennis, skiing, and ice skating.
 At that time, women needed to belong to the upper social class to be able to participate in sports.
 Women’s sport firstly existed during the competitive Olympic Games in 1900, as women’s athletic events were finally first recognized on the national and international levels.
 This was the first chance for most women to compete against the best women in the world at their desired sport.